Sylius/Sylius/docs/api/zones.rst

 .. note::

-    The *EU* is an exemplary value.
+    The *EU* code is an exemplary value.
 Your value can be different.
     Check in the list of all zones if you are not sure which code should be used.

 Exemplary Response